solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 		// Then parse the "response" from the url query params. let connectData = parseConnectResponse(url)

-		// Somehow publish this response data back to the callee NotificationCenter.default.post(name: .didReceiveConnectResponse,
+		// Post this response data back to the callee NotificationCenter.default.post(name: .didReceiveConnectResponse,
 			bject: nil, userInfo: ["connectData": connectData])
     }